 Now men are not known for being very good communicators, and they don't normally discuss their penises with other men (including their doctor).
 This behavior results in us being a bit ignorant (and misinformed) about our "turtle heads."
 Many men have received a rude awakening after suffering complications from diabetes.

 When I was diagnosed with type 2 diabetes, losing my fingers and toes was one of my primary concerns.
 I didn't know why they could be damaged, but I was aware that it was not uncommon for diabetics to suffer from such complications.
 My doctor informed me about the risk of excessive blood sugar damaging the nerves in appendages, which also included the appendage that could get a man arrested for indecent exposure if he waved it around in public.
 Needless to say, he got my attention.
 Since that time, I have read a number of accounts at TuDiabetes, etc., where men reported sexual non-performance due to heart attacks, diabetes, medication side effects, etc. These also got my attention.

 So, in the spirit of American Diabetes Month, I urge all men to seize... no, that's not right.
 I urge all men to really get to know their penis by talking to their health care professional about how they can keep it happy, or maybe make it happy again.

-Disclaimer dLife's Daily Living columnists are not all medical experts, but everyday people living with diabetes and sharing their personal experiences.
+Disclaimer dLife's Viewpoints columnists are not all medical experts, but everyday people living with diabetes and sharing their personal experiences, most often at a set point in time.
 While their method of diabetes management may work for them, everyone is different.
-Please consult with your diabetes care team to find out what will work best for you.
+Please consult with your diabetes care team before acting on anything you read here to find out what will work best for you.

 All content on dLife.com is created and reviewed in compliance with our editorial policy.